Anatomy of a website: website architecture

 - Gather your content: Before designing (or redesigning) a website architecture, assemble all your content and ensure it is current, accurate, and consistent.
 You can only decide upon a website architecture structure if you know what it is you’re structuring in the first place.
 If you attempt to do this before you have your content, you will most likely spend a lot of time updating and reworking it over the course of your project.
 Not only is this a waste of time and resources, but you run the risk of losing sight of the original purpose of the website, which can derail the entire project and result in even more work.

 - Run a card sort: Once you have collated the content for your website, it’s a good idea to run a card sort with your users to determine how your content should be grouped.
 If you conduct the study as an open card sort, you can also gain insights into how your users might expect your content to be labelled.
 A card sort can be run as a moderated study or you could use OptimalSort, which allows you to reach a larger audience and does most of the analysis work for you.
-OptimalSort also makes moderated card-sorting easier by providing the option to print barcoded cards; these can be scanned back in after each moderated session, giving you the best of both worlds.
+OptimalSort also makes moderated card-sorting easier by providing the option to print out your cards, giving you the best of both worlds.

 Treejack: a site architecture tool